How may a new baby affect my life insurance needs?

 Parents often start thinking about their kids’ futures before they’re even born or adopted.

 College or some form of higher education is usually part of that picture.
-But paying for school — when the time comes — is its own financial difficulty.
+But paying for school — when the time comes — is its own financial difficulty3.
 Most parents can’t fully pay for education costs without borrowing, and neither can students without help.
 That’s why families rely on loans, which can take decades to pay off.
-In fact, around 45 million Americans have school debt.

 If you’re thinking about getting life insurance before you welcome a baby into your family, consider reaching out to TruStage®.
 Our skilled and experienced agents can help you find coverage that works for you and your growing family.